 INTERNATIONAL STUDENT WITHDRAWAL & REFUND POLICY

-- The College’s international refund and withdrawal policy is designed to be in compliance with Ministry of Training, Colleges, and Universities (MTCU) and Citizenship & Immigration Canada (CIC) guidelines.
+- George Brown College’s international student withdrawal/refund policy complies with Ministry of Training, Colleges, and Universities (MTCU) directive and Citizenship & Immigration Canada (CIC) regulations.

-You must apply by completing a signed, type-written GBC official Withdrawal/Refund Request Form on or before the deadline date or you will not be eligible for a refund.
+To be eligible for a partial refund, you must submit a formal written notification by completing/signing a type-written GBC Withdrawal/Refund Request Form on or before the deadline date.
 The fillable Withdrawal/Refund Request Form is available for download here and also from the GBC International Centre or ESL Office.

 English for Academic Purposes (EAP) Program